getsentry/sentry-docs/src/collections/_documentation/accounts/pricing.md

 `What happens when my trial expires?`

-You are downgraded to your original plan, which has limited members and events.
-We'll be reminding you to choose whether to adopt the updated plans Sentry offers to take advantage of Performance Monitoring.
+You will be downgraded to the same plan you were on prior to starting the trial.
+Before the trial ends, Sentry will provide you options to upgrade and continue to use our latest features like Performance Monitoring.

 `Who sees my events?`